esoto6/application-install/README.md

-# application-install
+# Applicacation Install Script

-Tool to update newly imaged pcs with predefined applications.
+PowerShell script used to simplify installation of apps for a newly imaged pc.